vishvAsa/kalpAntaram/kANe/v4/5/General_Index.md

 agnaukarana, pindadānā and feeding of brāhmanas are all principal 482 ; some works lay great emphasis on inviting ascetics or yogins at s. and say that a yogin is superior to a hundred brāhmanas 388; some works state that rites for pitrs deserve pre-eminence over those for the gods 483-484; specific times most proper for performing s.
 371; spot chosen for s. should be clean, should slope towards the south, should be cowdunged, covered on all sides and should be unfrequented and not owned by another person 377; śraddbā is the mainspring or root of, 351; s. may be separately offered to the mother in the Anvastakā rites, in Vrddhisraddha, at Gayā and on the anniversary of the day of death, but in other cases it is performed along with her husband 475, 662; sraddhadhikarin, general rule about, was that husband should not offer pinda to his wife, nor father to his son, nor elder brother to younger one, but exceptions to this were recognized 364-365; substances and utensils proper for being used at sraddha and those not proper 412 413; Suddhi (purity) should be specially secured in seven matters in s. viz, the body of the performer), the materials, the wife, the place (of performance), the mind, the mantras and the brahmanas 413; sugar is sacred and may be employed in sacrifices to gods and manes 414; texts support both views, viz. that food is offered direct to the deceased ancestors in s, and also that Vasus, Rudras and Adityas are the pitrs and devatās of s.
 339; tbree classes of, viz. nitya, naimittika and kamya 369-370; three sanctifying things in s, are dauhitra, a Nepal blanket and sesame 413; three views as to what is the principal item in s., whether feeding of brahmanas, or offering of

 pindas or both 481-482; tilas (sesame), great importance of, in ś.
 418-419; times for performing s.
-360, 369-377; times on which s, was obligatory (nitya) according to Vişnu Dh.
-S. 372; times proper for kamya s. are eclipses, days of solstice, equinoctial days, Vyatipāta, sankranti and Srāddhas performed on them give infinite pleasure to pitrs 372; times for which pitrs are gratified by the offering of the flesh of several animals 422-424; tirtha śrāddha, see under Tirtha; treated under five heads viz , how, where, when, by whom and with what materials 340; to whom should the sons of two fathers, such as kşetraja, putrikāputra and dattaka offer pindas 536-538; twelve kinds of, according to Visvamitra 381-382; two classes of, viz., ekoddista and pārvana 380; use of flesh in s, great divergence of views on 422-425; use of plantain leaves as plates was allowed by some and forbidden by others 421; use of wealth obtained by bribery or from patita persons, or arising from bride-price or declared unlawful is condemned 412; Vaisvadeva is to be performed before pindadāna in such srāddhas as Navasraddha and after pindadāna in yearly sraddha, in ma hālaya acc to some, while Hemādri gives more elaborate rules depend. ing upon whether the performer was an abitāgni or one who had no srauta fires 471-72, 484; variation in the names of Višve-devas 457n; vedic benediction finely worded and comprehensive to be uttered by brāhmaṇas on accepting an invita tion for s.
+360, 369-377; times on which s, was obligatory (nitya) according to Viṣnu Dh.
+S. 372; times proper for kamya s. are eclipses, days of solstice, equinoctial days, Vyatipāta, sankranti and Srāddhas performed on them give infinite pleasure to pitrs 372; times for which pitrs are gratified by the offering of the flesh of several animals 422-424; tirtha śrāddha, see under Tirtha; treated under five heads viz , how, where, when, by whom and with what materials 340; to whom should the sons of two fathers, such as kṣetraja, putrikāputra and dattaka offer pindas 536-538; twelve kinds of, according to Visvamitra 381-382; two classes of, viz., ekoddista and pārvana 380; use of flesh in s, great divergence of views on 422-425; use of plantain leaves as plates was allowed by some and forbidden by others 421; use of wealth obtained by bribery or from patita persons, or arising from bride-price or declared unlawful is condemned 412; Vaisvadeva is to be performed before pindadāna in such srāddhas as Navasraddha and after pindadāna in yearly sraddha, in ma hālaya acc to some, while Hemādri gives more elaborate rules depend. ing upon whether the performer was an abitāgni or one who had no srauta fires 471-72, 484; variation in the names of Višve-devas 457n; vedic benediction finely worded and comprehensive to be uttered by brāhmaṇas on accepting an invita tion for s.
 409; vegetables, fruits and roots recommended/and con demned for use in ś, 4154116. vessels of iron condemned for use in 421 ; vessels of metals, particularly of silver, should be used in Sraddha, 420 ; vessels to be usedreich offering

 POONA